Most visitors to the area only know Pagi as the village

 frappe, cool drink or food at either Cafe Bar Spiros ( now '007 Cafe'

 self-catering accommodation there are a couple of small General shops

 nearby for grocery items etc. Holiday visitors love to call in 'The Village

 Shop' to find those more genuine Greek gift items to take home.

-(cost only a couple of Euros) to Pagi village centre and when you have
+(cost less than 3 Euros) to Pagi village centre and when you have

 Now look at a few small photographs around Pagi